salmanktk01/AI-Powered-Web-Search-Chatbot/README.md

 # Search-Engine
-This project allows users to interact with a chatbot that can search the web, fetch information from Arxiv, Wikipedia, and perform general web searches using DuckDuckGo.
-The chatbot integrates with Groq's Gemma2-9b-it model for natural language processing, enabling intelligent responses based on real-time searches.

-Features
-Natural Language Queries: Ask questions in natural language and get answers in real-time.
-Web Search: The chatbot can search the web via DuckDuckGo, providing broad search capabilities.
-Arxiv Search: It can retrieve academic papers from Arxiv based on your queries, making it ideal for researchers.
-Wikipedia Search: The chatbot also pulls information from Wikipedia to answer a variety of questions.
-Customizable: You can configure the Groq API key and the chatbot’s behavior via the sidebar.
-Technologies Used
-LangChain: For building the agent-based chatbot with multiple data sources.
-Groq API: To power the Gemma2-9b-it language model for generating responses.
-Streamlit: For creating the user-friendly interface for chatting and interacting with the bot.
-ArxivAPIWrapper: To fetch academic papers from Arxiv.
-WikipediaAPIWrapper: To pull content from Wikipedia for answering queries.
-DuckDuckGo: For general web search integration.
+This project enables users to engage with an intelligent chatbot capable of searching the web, retrieving information from Arxiv, Wikipedia, and conducting general web searches through DuckDuckGo.
+Powered by Groq's Gemma2-9b-it model, the chatbot leverages advanced natural language processing to generate contextually relevant responses based on real-time search results.
+It allows users to ask questions in natural language and receive answers instantly.
+The chatbot can perform web searches, retrieve academic papers from Arxiv, and provide detailed explanations from Wikipedia, making it a versatile tool for both research and general knowledge inquiries.
+Additionally, the system is customizable, allowing users to configure the Groq API key and adjust the chatbot's behavior via an intuitive sidebar.
+This integration combines cutting-edge technologies like LangChain, Groq API, and Streamlit to create a seamless experience, making it easier for users to access and interact with diverse sources of information.